MarthaC-SBP/Coursera-LA-foursquare/README.md

 * longitude: District longitude

 #### Venue data:
-Finally, I will use the district geogrphical location data to get local venue information, using the FourSquare API.
+Finally, I will use the district geographical location data to get local venue information, using the FourSquare API.
 The 'explore' endpoint will be used to pull a list of recommended venues within each district.
+I will capture the following data into a dataframe, along with the district data:

+* venue: Venue name
+* venue_category: Venue category
+* venue_lat: Venue latitude
+* venue_lng: Venue longitude

-This data will then be used to complete the clustering and identify other districts that are similar to the Fashion District.
+These data components will then be used to complete the clustering and identify other districts that are similar to the Fashion District.